-Table 6-27.
-10Base-T Status/Control Register (10BTSCR), address 1Ah
+Table 6-25.
+10BASE-T Status/Control Register (10BTSCR), address 0x1A

-Bit Bit Name Default Description

-15 10BT_SERIAL Strap, RW 10Base-T Serial Mode (SNI)

-1 = Enables 10Base-T Serial Mode.

-0 = Normal Operation.

-Places 10 Mb/s transmit and receive functions in Serial Network Interface (SNI) Mode of operation.
-Has no effect on 100 Mb/s operation.

-14:1 2 RESERVED 0, RW RESERVED: Must be zero.

-11:9 SQUELCH 100, RW Squelch Configuration: Used to set the Squelch ON threshold for the receiver.
-Default Squelch ON is 330mV peak.

-8 LOOPBACK_10_DIS 0, RW 10Base-T Loopback Disable:

-In half-duplex mode, default 10BASE-T operation loops Transmit data to the Receive data in addition to transmitting the data on the physical medium.
+Bit Bit Name Default Description 15 RESERVED 0, RW RESERVED: Must be zero.
+14:12 RESERVED 0, RW RESERVED: Must be zero.
+11:9 SQUELCH 100, RW Squelch Configuration: Used to set the Squelch 'ON' threshold for the receiver.
+Default Squelch ON is 330-mV peak.
+8 LOOPBACK_10_DIS 0, RW In half-duplex mode, default 10BASE-T operation loops Transmit data to the Receive data in addition to transmitting the data on the physical medium.
 This is for consistency with earlier 10BASE2 and 10BASE5 implementations which used a shared medium.
 Setting this bit disables the loopback function.

-This bit does not affect loopback due to setting BMCR[14].

-7 LP_DIS 0, RW Normal Link Pulse Disable:

-1 = Transmission of NLPs is disabled.
+1.5.510 This bit does not affect loopback due to setting BMCR[14].
+7 LP_DIS 0, RW Normal Link Pulse Disable: 1 = Transmission of NLPs is disabled.
 0 = Transmission of NLPs is enabled.

-6 FORCE_LINK_10 0, RW Force 10Mb Good Link:

-1 = Forced Good 10Mb Link.
+6 FORCE_LINK_10 0, RW Force 10Mb Good Link: 1 = Forced Good 10 Mb Link.
 0 = Normal Link Status.
 5 RESERVED 0, RW RESERVED: Must be zero.

-4 POLARITY RO/LH 10Mb Polarity Status:

-This bit is a duplication of bit 12 in the PHYSTS register.
+4 POLARITY RO/LH 10Mb Polarity Status: This bit is a duplication of bit 12 in the PHYSTS register.
 Both bits will be cleared upon a read of 10BTSCR register, but not upon a read of the PHYSTS register.
 1 = Inverted Polarity detected.
 0 = Correct Polarity detected.
+3 RESERVED 0, RW RESERVED: Must be zero.
+2 RESERVED 1, RW RESERVED: Must be set to one.
+1 HEARTBEAT_DIS 0, RW Heartbeat Disable: This bit only has influence in half-duplex 10Mb mode.
+1 = Heartbeat function disabled.
+0 = Heartbeat function enabled.
+When the device is operating at 100 Mb or configured for full duplex operation, this bit will be ignored - the heartbeat function is disabled.
+0 JABBER_DIS 0, RW Jabber Disable: Applicable only in 10BASE-T. 1 = Jabber function disabled.
+0 = Jabber function enabled.